-When I was in graduate school, writing my dissertation, I would sit at my computer for long periods of time in the “writing zone.”
+When I was in graduate school writing my dissertation, I would sit at my computer for long periods of time in the “writing zone.”
 During this time, I often had within arm’s reach a six-pack container of gluten-free peanut butter chocolate chip cookies.
-I would inhale these cookies within an hour (usually 30 minutes!), and I was totally unaware – I would recall thinking, “how did all these cookies disappear so fast?!”
-I would rationalize eating these cookies by telling myself, “the cookies are gluten-free and have great protein with the peanut butter, so this is okay.”
+I would inhale these cookies within an hour (usually 30 minutes!) and I was totally unaware.
+I would recall thinking, “How did all these cookies disappear so fast?!”
+I would rationalize eating these cookies by telling myself, “The cookies are gluten-free and have great protein with the peanut butter, so this is okay.”
 Looking back, I can now see that I was being driven by stress and the overwhelming feeling of having to submit many drafts of my dissertation to committee members.
-That reaching for the cookie while writing became habitual.
-And, the emotional eating becomes reinforced every time we practice the behavior.
-We as a society may be afraid or sometimes do not have the tools to help us learn how to be with discomfort associated with a painful thought, feeling, or emotion.
-So, instead, we eat.
+Reaching for the cookie while writing became habitual.
+And, emotional eating becomes reinforced every time we practice the behavior.
+We as a society may be afraid or sometimes do not have the tools to help us learn how to be with the discomfort associated with a painful thought, feeling, or emotion.
+So instead, we eat.
 This works in the short term but has the potential to become extremely unhealthy in the long term, especially when done in excess.

 What is “emotional eating”?

-An important distinction to make is the not so obvious difference between emotional and physical hunger.
+An important distinction to make is the not-so-obvious difference between emotional and physical hunger.
 I am sitting at my computer feeling overwhelmed by a looming work deadline.
-I start to crave a sprinkled donut, a food outside of my paleo diet, and I have to have it right now!
-This is an emotional rather than a physical hunger – the latter can wait and does not need to be satisfied instantaneously by a donut!
-I eat the donut, but still want another one, so I eat another donut.
+I start to crave a sprinkled donut, food outside of my paleo diet, and I have to have it right now!
+This is emotional rather than physical hunger – the latter can wait and does not need to be satisfied instantaneously by a donut!
+I eat the donut but still want another one, so I eat another donut.
 I’m still eating, even though I am no longer physically hungry.
 Now, I am trying to curb an emotional discomfort – the stress of a work deadline.
 Research concurs that emotional eating is often associated with an increased intake of sweet foods, such as cake and ice cream, and salty foods such as chips, and soda.

 How can we work with emotional eating?